ghdl/ghdl/doc/using/QuickStartGuide.rst

 The `'Hello world'` program
 ===========================

-To illustrate the large purpose of `VHDL`, here is a commented `'Hello world'` program which saved in a file named :file:`hello.vhdl`:
+To illustrate the general purpose of `VHDL`, here is a commented `'Hello world'` program which is saved in a file named :file:`hello.vhdl`:

 .. code-block:: VHDL

-   --  Hello world program.
+   --  Hello world program
    use std.textio.all; -- Imports the standard textio package.

    --  Defines a design entity, without any ports.